If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.

 Why Do Hormonal Shifts Occur?

-In addition to gender, age also plays a role.
-Young women experience a hormonal surge in their 20s as menstrual cycles begin to regulate.
-Into their 30s, testosterone levels and growth hormones start to decline.
+Young women experience a hormonal surge in their 20s as their menstrual cycles stabilize, but by their 30s, testosterone and growth hormone levels begin to decrease.

-For men, testosterone levels are highest in their 20s, meaning high libido.
-Through their 30s, 40s, and 50s, those levels begin to fall at a rate of about 1.6% per year [4].
-When men reach their 60s and beyond, about 20% will experience what’s known as andropause, or male menopause [5].
-Symptoms include nervousness, low libido, irritability, fatigue, depression, memory fog, sleep issues, and hot flashes.
+However, these levels decline gradually starting in their 30s, at a rate of about 1.6% per year [4].
+By their 60s and beyond, roughly 20% of men may experience andropause (male menopause) [5], with symptoms such as low libido, irritability, fatigue, depression, memory fog, sleep disturbances, and hot flashes.

 The Most Common Hormonal Imbalance Symptoms and Their Causes